Psychology Post-Doctoral Fellowship

-One of the post-doctoral positions has an outreach/prevention specialization.
-While engaging in a range of activities similar to those described above, Post-Docs in this specialized position devote approximately 50% of their direct service hours to clinical activities delivered to students and the university community on campus, outside of the CAPS offices.
+One of the four post-doctoral positions has an outreach/prevention specialization.
+While providing the clinical services listed above, the specialized post-docs devote approximately 50% of their direct service hours to services delivered to the university community outside of the CAPS offices.
 The emphasis is on interventions that promote psychological wellness at the community level, which is a burgeoning component of the CAPS mission.

-Like the general post-doc, the Outreach/Prevention Post-Doc position fulfills licensure requirements for supervised clinical experience in the Commonwealth of Pennsylvania.
-Applicants who anticipate seeking licensure in other states are encouraged to review the applicable state requirements and make them known to the Post-Doctoral Coordinator at the time of application.
+As with the general positions, the Outreach/Prevention Specialization fulfills licensure requirements for supervised clinical experience in the Commonwealth of Pennsylvania.
+Applicants who anticipate seeking licensure in other states are encouraged to review the applicable state requirements and make them known to the Post-Doctoral Coordinator at or before the time of application.

 Training includes supervision of individual psychotherapy cases with a staff licensed psychologist for two hours weekly.
 Additional supervision is provided as needed for all other clinical and programmatic services.
 The post-docs meet as a cohort weekly for a case consultation group facilitated by a senior staff clinician.
 Meetings every two weeks with the post-doc coordinator include discussion of administrative issues as well as focusing on developing a professional identity as a psychologist in a university counseling setting.

-The post-doctoral fellowship for 2017-2018 begins on Tuesday, August 1, 2017 and ends Friday, July 27, 2018.
-CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The stipend for 2016-17 is $45,740 and is subject to periodic cost-of-living increases.
-Review of applications will begin in mid-January of 2017 and continue until the positions are filled.
+The post-doctoral fellowship for 2020-21 begins on Monday, August 3, 2020 and ends Friday, July 30, 2021.
+CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The current annual stipend for 2019-20 is $50,004 and is subject to periodic cost-of-living increases.

 - Curriculum Vitae